 Rosen had an impressive debut as a freshman in 2015, completing 60 percent of his passes for 3,670 yards with 23 touchdowns and 11 interceptions.
 As a sophomore, he completed 59 percent of his passes for 1,915 yards with 10 touchdowns and six interceptions in six games before suffering a season-ending injury.

 In his final season with USC, Darnold (6-3, 221) had issues with interceptions and decision-making.
-He also has admitted to having issues with confidence.
+He also said he had issues with confidence at one point.
 Darnold is an accurate passer without an elite skill set, but he has developed good anticipation, feel and timing.
 Darnold is a rhythm thrower who would fit best in a West Coast system to maximize his ability to throw accurately in the short to intermediate part of the field.
-He also throws accurately on the run.
+He also can throw accurately on the run.
 Routinely, Darnold can use his feet to buy time while keeping his eyes downfield and delivering accurate passes while under pressure.
-In every game at USC, Darnold would make some impressive throws that were very rare for a college quarterback.<br> <br>
+In every game at USC, Darnold would make some impressive throws that were very rare for a college quarterback. <br> <br>

-In 2017, Darnold has completed 64 percent of his passes for 3,787 yards with 26 touchdowns and 12 interceptions.
-A general manager, who has scouted Darnold in person this year, told me that he likes the "it factor" that Darnold displays.
+In 2017, Darnold completed 63 percent of his passes for 4,143 yards with 26 touchdowns and 13 interceptions.
+A general manager, who scouted Darnold in person during 2017, told me that they like the "it factor" that Darnold displays.
 That general manager thinks there's nothing wrong with Darnold's throwing motion or arm strength, and that Darnold has some similarities to Philip Rivers.
 Other scouts feel that Darnold is a good prospect with the ability to be a plus starter, but they don't think he's elite, and on tape, they say he is not better than Mitch Trubisky and Deshaun Watson were before the 2017 NFL Draft.
 In speaking with general manager in early January, he thought Darnold was worthy of a top-10 pick. <br> <br>

 The Giants still could use more tackle help for their offense.
 Here's a bookend to go with Ereck Flowers. <br> <br>